metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 The `create` operation of the JS SDK already takes care of creating and associating a brand new Candy Guard account for every Candy Machine account created.

-However, if you wanted to created them separately and manually associate/dissociate them, this is how you’d do it.
+However, if you wanted to create them separately and manually associate/dissociate them, this is how you’d do it.

 ```tsx
 import { sol, toBigNumber, toDateTime } from '@metaplex-foundation/js';